 - Historical Villain Upgrade: Like so many French rulers, tends to regularly fall victim of this in works written in English.
 Reality was a lot more nuanced, as usual, and French works tend to take this into account more often than not.

 - Riddle for the Ages: The mysterious "Man in the Iron Mask" immortalized by Alexandre Dumas.
 In actual fact, his mask was one of Black Velvet.
 In the reign of The Sun King, a man described by his warden as "Eustache Dauger" and described as "merely a valet" was kept imprisoned in various places in a specially constructed cell.
-The unusual conditions of his captivity, the fact that he was well taken care of implies that he was far more high profile than people believe.
+The unusual conditions of his captivity and the fact that he was well taken care of imply that he was far more high-profile than people believe.
 The mask is taken to mean the identity of the prisoner was absolutely essential for Louis XIV to hide, but whom he couldn't bring himself to simply have killed.
-This naturally supplied several conspiracy theories, starting from Voltaire that he was the King's illegitimate brother and that Louis XIV was in-fact a usurper and The Wrongful Heir to the Throne.
+This naturally supplied several conspiracy theories, starting from Voltaire that he was the King's illegitimate brother and that Louis XIV was in fact a usurper and The Wrongful Heir to the Throne.
 Other theories suggest that he was the King's illegitimate son, while other historians links him to a real-life Eustache Dauger who was involved in "The Affair of the Poisons".
 Others dismiss the Dauger theory, because why would a mere disinherited son of a noble merit a Luxury Prison Suite and also need his face hidden at all times?
 The fact remains, his real identity has never been established and any proof that might ever have existed has long since been lost.

 Appears in the following works:

 - Appears in Twenty Years After as a child and takes on a more prominent role in The Vicomte de Bragelonne, the final novel of Alexandre Dumas's D'Artagnan Romances, which started with The Three Musketeers.